-2021 ACM Europe Summer School on “HPC Computer Architectures for AI and Dedicated Applications”
+2023 ACM Europe Summer School on “HPC Computer Architectures for AI and Dedicated Applications”

-ACM Student complimentary one-year membership - During the one-year complimentary membership, students will receive electronic subscriptions to Communications of the ACM, ACM’s flagship magazine, and XRDS, ACM’s magazine written and edited by students for students.
+All attendees will receive a certificate and a complimentary ACM student membership upon school completion.
+During the one-year complimentary membership, students will receive electronic subscriptions to Communications of the ACM, ACM’s flagship magazine, and XRDS, ACM’s magazine written and edited by students for students.
 Students will also receive access to online books, videos and courses from leading provider Skillsoft on today’s most sought-after job skills.
 And much more.

 The general Chairperson of the school is Mateo Valero, Director of the Barcelona Supercomputing Center.
 Dr Fabrizio Gagliardi (ACM and BSC) is the school's director and co-leads the local organising committee with Prof. Eduard Ayguadé (UPC).
 Prof. María Ribera Sancho (BSC and UPC), Dr Amalia Hafner (BSC) and Ms Andrea Sansano (BSC) are members of the Organising Committee.

 The applications deadline is 14 April end-of-day AoE.

 Accepted candidates will be informed by 28 April.